www.swap-bot.com

 About Me

-I'm 59, and I live with my husband and our very spoilt cat Wysi (having lost our much loved Tigs in April).
 I am intensely curious about the world, I love to try something new, and I'm addicted to Killer Sudoku.
-There isn't much more to say about me that isn't covered in other sections ...
+I really don't know what else to write which isn't covered elsewhere in this profile.

 Favourite Crafts